Edition Leipzig: After the German reunification

 Since April 2003, Dornier sold these three art publishers to new shareholders, operating now with the fourth publisher, Koehler & Amelang, under the name of the publishing group Seemann Henschel GmbH & Co.
 KG.

 In terms of content, the Edition Leipzig is still very much in line with the focus of the original edition established in the GDR.
-For example, themes such as Meissen porcelain, glass painting or Saxony's palaces, castles and gardens are dealt with in entire book series.
+For example, themes such as Meissen porcelain, glass painting or Saxony's palaces, castles and gardens are dealt with in an entire book series.
 In addition, selected older successful titles are made available again.